pahoffmann/tsdf_loop_closure/documentation/RUN.md

 ### Approach
 The transform coord-sys publisher is used to read pointcloud and pose data from the Hannover1 Dataset (see: [Hannover1](http://kos.informatik.uni-osnabrueck.de/3Dscans/)).
 The PcdHDF5Publisher reads pointcloud data in form of PCDs and takes poses saved in an existing HDF5-File, which is the initial path estimation.
-This data can come from either be the result of the current Fastsense implementation ([FastSense](https://gitlab.informatik.uni-osnabrueck.de/FastSense/fastsense)) or the current warpsense implementation ([WarpSense](https://gitlab.informatik.uni-osnabrueck.de/FastSense/warpsense)).
-For both cases, data exists on the Glumanda-Server: glumanda.informatik.uni-osnabrueck.de.
+This data can come from either be the result of the current Fastsense implementation ([FastSense](https://github.com/pahoffmann/projectgroup_fastsense)) or the current warpsense implementation ([WarpSense](https://github.com/juliangaal/warpsense)).
+For both cases, data exists and may be aquired by sending an email to the maintainer of this repository.

 The data of the publishers is then read by the SLAM6D-Listener, which is attached to the publishers using [Bondcpp](http://wiki.ros.org/bondcpp) (a ros package).
 The data is interpreted by the listener and an optimization of the inital path estimation using loop closures takes place.
 Furthermore, a TSDF-based map is generated and optimized, when a loop is identified.